BenjaminMedia/laravel-translation-provider/README.md

 # Laravel Translation Provider
-Laravel package that retrieves translations strings from Translation Manager and extends the laravel __() localization function.
+Laravel package that retrieves translations strings from Translation Manager and extends the laravel `trans()` localization function.

 This only extends the `trans()` method, not the `__()` method.